subsquid/docs/docs/deploy-squid/update-and-kill.md

 npx sqd squid update my-new-squid@v0 -v --source <repo.git>#<commit>
 ```

 to update the version.
 By default, `sqd squid update` only updates the squid images and does not drop the database (but applies the new migrations from the `db/migrations` folder).
 Thus, the squid sync will continue from its last state.
-To force the database wipeout and start the squid sync from scratch, add `--hardReset` flag:
+To force a database reset and a squid resync from scratch, add `--hardReset` flag:

 ```bash
 npx sqd squid update my-new-squid@v0 -v --source <repo.git>#<commit> --hardReset